Are you getting shocked every time you walk up to your machine? Ever had a controller fail because of static discharge? You need one of these!

 Get this before disaster strikes!

-Drop me a note at email@example.com, and for US$35+ $7 shipping I’ll ship one out to you.
-It includes three cables that properly tie together the bed, stepper motors, and gantry plate to the controller box.
-The various lugs and connectors are clearly labeled for easy installation.
-US$35+ $7 shipping is a tiny cost to solve a painful, and frequently damaging issue.
+Drop me a note at firstname.lastname@example.org, and for US$59+ $11 shipping I’ll ship one out to you.
+It includes two static control cables that properly tie together the bed, stepper motors, and gantry plate, and a Run / Probe Switch box for the newer machines, which can display issues with the touch-off probe when the structures are electrically tied together.
+All the lugs and connectors are clearly labeled for easy installation.
+US$59+ $11 shipping is a tiny cost to solve a painful, and frequently damaging issue.
 The kit includes complete instructions; it’s not difficult to install, but you need to do it the right way.
-Or, try this handy PayPal Buy Now Button:
+To get yours, use the PayPal Buy Now Button:

 In addition to the kit, you’ll want to get some anti-static spray or wipes, and maybe some small tie-wraps.